ostifede02/object_tracking/README.md

 The Kalman filter is implemented with a KalmanFilter class.
 It has been written from skratch in order to have more control on the states variables, which resulted to be an issue using other libraries.

 # Tracking with aruco markers
 In order to show how the Kalman filter works, two possible applications of it are depicted below.
-For this experiment the camera detect the position of an aruco marker and apply the Kalman filter to the measured position.
+For this experiment the camera detects the position of an aruco marker and apply the Kalman filter to the measured position.

 #### legend
 | Symbol         | Description                                                    |